MichaelZhao21/ann/README.md

 pip install -r requirements.txt
 ```

-The configuration file (`config.txt`) stores the hyperparameters to test, in the following format:
+The configuration file (`config.txt`) stores the hyperparameters to test.
+The default configuration file is set in the file already, but feel free to adjust the config to your desired output.
+The config is in the following format:

 ```
 <activation function> <learning rate> <iterations>